 Worship in our school

 Prayer and collective worship are central to the life of our school community; but no one is put under any pressure to engage with any activity with which they are uncomfortable, and our intention is never to indoctrinate the children.
 Collective worship is invitational, inclusive, and reflective in nature and never coercive.
-As worship is important and foundational, everyone in our school community is encouraged to behave appropriately, listening, reflecting, learning, and participating as actively as they feel comfortable.
+As worship is important and foundational, everyone in our school community is encouraged to behave appropriately, listening, reflecting, learning, and participating as actively as they feel comfortable to do.

-Collective worship reflects our school vision and core values, and shapes our approach to other people and to everything we do in school.
+Collective worship reflects our school vision and our core values, and shapes our approach to other people and to everything we do in school.

 We believe that collective worship contributes to the spiritual, moral, social, and cultural development of our pupils and of all who are members of our school community, and that worship is intrinsically educational in the fullest sense of the word.